A New Chapter in Sourcing… India

 At New Chapter, we believe that organic agriculture is crucial for the future of Mother Earth.
 Much more than a “campaign,” supporting organics is the heart and soul of who we are.
 That’s why New Chapter seeks out organic vegetables and herbs whenever possible.
 For example, you’ll find our multivitamins are third-party certified made with organic vegetables and herbs.

 When it comes to our suppliers in India, organic is a big deal too… maybe that’s why we get along so well.
-Our partners help ensure you’re getting the best organic produce when you choose New Chapter.
-Programs include:
+For example, one of our partners offers programs that include:

 - Facilitating farmers in converting from conventional to organic—including subsidizing certification